Executive Summary

 - Savings: $6,000/month (22% reduction)

-- Flexibility: Can handle 10x peak without infrastructure changes
+- Flexibility: Handles 10x peak without infrastructure changes

 Organization: Global bank Workload: Customer service chatbot, fraud detection Volume: 25 billion tokens/month Requirements: <50ms latency, data residency, 24/7 uptime